 The subset population is a set of students that are attending a district that participated in professional learning in the area of specially designed instruction (SDI) literacy between 2015-2022, have implemented SDI literacy strategies for grades kindergarten through 3rd grade, and have at least 3 or more years of experience with SDI literacy.
 These are the districts that participated in professional learning during lowa's first SSIP.
 The SIMR, however, has been changed to more accurately identify continued progress and sustainability.
-Students attending districts that fit these criteria, and who have a reading or communication goal, will be tracked over the course of the 2020-2025 SPP/APR period.
+Students attending districts that fit these criteria will be tracked over the course of the 2020-2025 SPP/APR period.